Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 - Set an appropriate expiry time.
 - Clearly communicate the payment window to customers.
-- Reconcile any discrepancies between Paysecure records and customer bank transactions during settlement.
+- Reconcile any discrepancies between <CompanyName/> records and customer bank transactions during settlement.

 ![Description](/img/Screenshot_2025-02-27_at_6.40.25_PM.png)